turingschool/backend-curriculum-site/module1/lessons/flow_control.md

 #### Examples:

-- While looking for a parking spot at a crowded sporting event, a car continues to drive up and down the rows until an empty spot is found (empty == true).
+- While looking for a parking spot at a crowded sporting event, a car continues to drive up and down the rows until an empty spot is found (full == false).
 (Loop that executes until a question returns true or false)
 - After baking cookies, you pull the cookie sheet out of the oven which holds 24 cookies.
 One by one, you remove each of the cookies from the sheet and place them on a cooling rack.
 (24.times do...)
 (Set of instructions that executes 24 times)